fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 ---
-title: "Simple to Stunning: Customize **Legend of Chart** Like a Pro"
+title: "Simple to Stunning: Customize Legend of Chart Like a Pro"
-description: A legend is a chart element that is used to display the series name of each dataset in multi-series/combination charts
+description: How to customize & enhance the legend of chart in FusionCharts?
+Learn HERE!
+Show/hide, highlight & customize legends for clearer data visualization.
+Read now!
 heading: Legend
 ---

+## Introduction

 A legend is a chart element used to display the series name for each dataset, in case of multi-series or combination charts.
 Legends are used to correlate a data plot to its series name using its color.

 > Legends are not applicable to single series charts.

-In the following image, the legend rendered below the x-axis helps identify the data plots corresponding to a series name.
+In the following image, the **legend of chart** rendered below the x-axis helps identify the data plots corresponding to a series name.
 Each series is represented by its own icon in the legend.

 ![Legend](/images/chart-configurations-legend-image-1.png)